 Noord is located along Aruba's west coast, which is for sure the calmer of the two longer stretches of coastline.
 The east coast is often extremely windy and experiences choppy waters – something you don't want when you're snorkeling, however, it is still important to keep this in mind as you head out for a day of snorkeling.
 If the winds change direction, it can be Noord's waters that will give you a touch time.
 Keep the winds and the currents in mind as you plan your snorkeling trip, and it you can, hire a snorkeling guide who will be even more aware of these conditions simply because of their experience.

-If you're ready to see what's below the surface you might want to visit Malmok Beach.
+If you'd like to explore what's down below you should consider a visit to Malmok Beach.
 This is a favorite spot for snorkeling both by tour guides and those who are going it alone.
 Early in the morning is the best time to visit if you want to avoid the crowds, and you'll find the best snorkeling to be done along the rocky part of the shoreline.
 This snorkeling site is located easily reached by taxi North-Northwest of central Noord.

 Boca Catalina is another snorkeling spot you might enjoy.
 A great snorkeling destination not only for the fish, coral, and sponges; but also because of the unique boulders as well.
 This location is also great because the fish are friendly and depths range from two to five feet, but visibility can vary.

-A fourth location where you can go snorkeling is Arashi Beach.
+A fourth place to go snorkeling is Arashi Beach.
 This is a recommended snorkeling destination because there are different spots that appeal to various skill levels If you're new to the sport, stick to the left end, but if you're advanced, stick to the right.
 The reef runs parallel to the shore and includes elkhorn and star coral, rainbow fish, butterflyfish, chub, eels, goatfish, jack, parrotfish, squirrelfish, surgeonfish, tang, and more.
-If you want to experience it for yourself, this site is located easily reached by taxi North-Northwest of central Noord.
+If you want to check it out, this site is situated easily reached by taxi North-Northwest of central Noord.

-Check the following chart for information concerning 4 of the most popular locations where you can experience snorkeling in this area.
+Some basic information concerning 4 of the most popular places to enjoy snorkeling in this area are listed here:

 |Malmok Beach||2.9 mi.
 North-Northwest of Central Noord|